rrainey/dropkick/LOG-FORMAT.md

 ## $PTH Record

- A PTH record is used to correlate Arduino millis() time with the GNSS computed time of day clock information that appears in NMEA records.
+ A PTH record is used to correlate Arduino millis() timestamps with the GNSS computed time of day clock information that appears in standard NMEA sentences.
 A PTH record will appear immediately following each NMEA GGA or GGL record.
 The timestamp present in the record reflects the millis() time at the arrival of the first character of the NMEA record.

 ### $PTH Example